John Duns Scotus

 Phantasms do not, however, become irrelevant once the intelligible species has been abstracted.
 Scotus holds (just as Aquinas had held) that the human intellect never understands anything without turning towards phantasms (Lectura 2, d.
 3, pars 2, q.
 1, n.
 255).
 That is, in order to deploy a concept that has already been acquired, one must make some use of sensory data—although the phantasms employed in using a concept already acquired need not be anything like the phantasms from which that concept was abstracted in the first place.
 I acquired the intelligible species of dog from phantasms of dogs, but I can make use of that concept now not only by calling up an image of a dog but also by (say) imagining the sound of the Latin word for dog.
 Scotus’s point is simply that there must be some sensory context for any act of intellectual cognition.

 And even that point is not quite as general as my unqualified statement suggests.
-For one thing, Scotus believes that our intellect's need for phantasms is a temporary state.
+For one thing, Scotus believes that our intellect’s need for phantasms is a temporary state.
 It is only in this present life that the intellect must turn to phantasms; in the next life we will be able to do without them.
-For another thing, Scotus may have thought that even in this life we enjoy a kind of intellectual cognition that bypasses phantasms.
+For another thing, Scotus argues in his later works that even in this life we enjoy a kind of intellectual cognition that bypasses phantasms.
 He called it “intuitive cognition.”

 Scotus understands intuitive cognition by way of contrast with abstractive cognition.
 The latter, as we have seen, involves the universal; and a universal as such need not be exemplified.
-That is, my intelligible species of dog only tells me what it is to be a dog; it doesn't tell me whether any particular dog actually exists.
+That is, my intelligible species of dog only tells me what it is to be a dog; it doesn’t tell me whether any particular dog actually exists.
 Intuitive cognition, by contrast, “yields information about how things are right now” (Pasnau ).
 Sensory cognition, as Scotus explicitly acknowledges, counts as intuitive cognition on this account.
 It is, after all, quite uncontroversial that my seeing or hearing a dog gives me information about some particular dog as it exists when I see or hear it.
-Scotus's much bolder claim concerns intellectual intuitive cognition, by which the intellect cognizes a particular thing as existing at that very moment.
-Intellectual intuitive cognition does not require phantasms; the cognized object somehow just causes the intellectual act by which its existence is made present to the intellect.
-As Robert Pasnau rightly notes, intellectual intuitive cognition is in effect a “form of extra-sensory perception” (Pasnau ).
+Scotus’s much bolder claim concerns intellectual intuitive cognition, by which the intellect cognizes a particular thing as existing at that very moment.
+Intellectual intuitive cognition does not require phantasms; nor does it involve intelligible species (which, like phantasms, are abstractive).

 Scotus argues that the human intellect is capable of achieving certainty in its knowledge of the truth simply by the exercise of its own natural powers, with no special divine help.
 He therefore opposes both skepticism, which denies the possibility of certain knowledge, and illuminationism, which insists that we need special divine illumination in order to attain certainty.
 He works out his attack on both doctrines in the course of a reply to Henry of Ghent in Ordinatio 1, d.
 3, pars 1, q.
-4. (For the text and translation, see Wolter , 96–132.)
+4. (For a translation, see van den Bercken , 114–143.)

 According to Henry, truth involves a relation to an “exemplar.”
 (We can think of this relation as akin to the relation of correspondence appealed to by certain theories of truth, and the exemplar itself as the mental item that is one of the relata of the correspondence-relation.
 The other relatum, of course, is “the way things really are.”)
 Now there are two exemplars: the created exemplar, which is the species of the universal caused by the thing known, and the uncreated exemplar, which is an idea in the divine mind.
 Henry argues that the created exemplar cannot provide us with certain and infallible knowledge of a thing.
 For, first, the object from which the exemplar is abstracted is itself mutable and therefore cannot be the cause of something immutable.
 And how can there be certain knowledge apart from some immutable basis for that knowledge?
 Second, the soul itself is mutable and subject to error, and it can be preserved from error only by something less mutable than itself.
 But the created exemplar is even more mutable than the soul.
 Third, the created exemplar by itself does not allow us to distinguish between reality and dreaming, since the content of the exemplar is the same in either case.
 Henry therefore concludes that if we are to have certainty, we must look to the uncreated exemplar.
 And since we cannot look to the uncreated exemplar by our natural powers, certainty is impossible apart from some special divine illumination.